-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Glenwood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Glenwood is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Glenwood who work in sales jobs (13.14%), office and administrative support (10.81%), and food service (10.49%).
+Unlike some cities, Glenwood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glenwood are a mix of both white- and blue-collar jobs.
+Overall, Glenwood is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Glenwood who work in sales jobs (11.82%), healthcare suport services (10.23%), and office and administrative support (9.74%).

-The education level of Glenwood citizens is a little higher than the average for US cities and towns: 21.14% of adults in Glenwood have at least a bachelor's degree.
+The population of Glenwood overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Glenwood, 21.16% have at least a bachelor's degree.

-The per capita income in Glenwood in 2010 was $25,802, which is upper middle income relative to Iowa and the nation.
-This equates to an annual income of $103,208 for a family of four.
+The per capita income in Glenwood in 2018 was $28,300, which is middle income relative to Iowa and the nation.
+This equates to an annual income of $113,200 for a family of four.
 However, Glenwood contains both very wealthy and poor people as well.

 The people who call Glenwood home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Glenwood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glenwood include Irish, English, Swedish, and French.
+The greatest number of Glenwood residents report their race to be White, followed by Native American.
+Important ancestries of people in Glenwood include German, Irish, English, Norwegian, and French.

 The most common language spoken in Glenwood is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Spanish and German/Yiddish.